mihneadb/node-directory-tree/README.md

 ```

-In general the arguments are `path`, Array extensions to be filtered, and desired
+In general the arguments to `directoryTree` are `path`, Array `extensions` to be filtered, and desired
- tree depth.
-If no depth argument is passed the entire file tree will be constructed.
+ tree `depth`.
+If no `depth` argument is passed the entire file tree will be
+ constructed for the given path.